2022 California State Senate election: District 32

 The new 32nd district consists of the southwestern corner of the Inland Empire, including the Riverside County communities of Temecula, Murrieta, Wildomar, Lake Elsinore, Canyon Lake, Lakeland Village, Alberhill, Menifee, Sage, and Idyllwild, along with Yorba Linda in eastern Orange County, Chino Hills in southwestern San Bernardino County and the rural, northeastern corner of San Diego County.
-The incumbent in this area, Republican Melissa Melendez of the former 28th district, is term-limited and cannot seek re-election.
+The incumbent in this area, Republican Melissa Melendez of the former 28th district, was term-limited and could not seek re-election.